Syed Nazeer Niazi: Tributes

 "In an article, entitled ‘Conversations with Iqbal’, by Syed Nazir Niazi, a close friend of Iqbal, who has had extensive conversations with him, which he recorded from time to time, we have another treasure trove of information on Iqbal’s preoccupations with German culture and German thought.
 Again it is Goethe who figures most prominently in their conversations.
 Writes Niazi: ‘Perhaps what life needs most are men who can understand its ultimate purpose.
 Goethe was such a man and so was Iqbal.
 And it was Iqbal who turned our attention to Goethe.
 It is a remarkable episode in our history that Iqbal alone should have resisted the force of a whole literature and culture, namely English, which was dominating our life through political control.
 It is a fact that we accepted Goethe rather than Shakespeare.
 Shakespeare is no doubt admired, but Goethe is the favourite.
-Shakespeare is a unique artist whom we all recognize, but Goethe is one of us who has secured a place in our heart.
-If we bear this point in mind a glimpse of the perfect man or Vicegerent of God or Mu’min or Man of Faith and his character, disposition as conceived by Iqbal, is seen to some extent in Faust a creature of Goethe’s thoughts, and not for instance in the ‘Superman of Nietzsche."
+Shakespeare is a unique artist whom we all recognise, but Goethe is one of us who has secured a place in our heart.
+If we bear this point in mind a glimpse of the perfect man or Vicegerent of God or Mu’min or Man of Faith and his character, disposition as conceived by Iqbal, is seen to some extent in Faust a creature of Goethe’s thoughts, and not for instance in the Superman of Nietzsche."

-"some very useful and interesting books giving relatively more in-depth biographical details on Iqbal were written by Iqbal scholars such as Faqir Syed Waheeduddin, Syed Nazeer Niazi,...in 1977 will be remembered as a watershed year as Iqbal centennial was commemorated at the government level that year, when the literary world witnessed an unprecedented flow of books and articles on Iqbal."
+"Some very useful and interesting books giving relatively more in-depth biographical details on Iqbal were written by Iqbal scholars such as Faqir Syed Waheeduddin, Syed Nazeer Niazi...in 1977 will be remembered as a watershed year as Iqbal centennial was commemorated at the government level that year, when the literary world witnessed an unprecedented flow of books and articles on Iqbal."